Apply for unemployment benefit II Unfortunately this specification of service has not yet been completely translated.

 - Proof of existing assets (e.g. savings, shares, securities, building society contracts)

-- Proof of expenses, e.g. by submitting bank statements (or, for example, tenancy agreement, rent receipts, heating costs, documents on insurance premiums)
+- Proof of expenses, for example, by presenting bank statements (or, for example, rental agreement, rent receipts, heating costs, documents on insurance premiums)

-- Proof of previous receipt of benefits, also from another job centre (notice of approval, proof of benefits)
+- Proof of previous receipt of benefits, also from another job center (notice of approval, proof of benefits)

-- Employment papers (also letter of resignation or declaration to give up work)
+- Employment papers (also letter of resignation or declaration to quit work)

-- Certificate of employment (to be completed by the employer)
+- Certificate of employment (to be filled out by the employer)

-You are fit for work.
+You are capable of working.
 This means that you